Codrut Turcanu (the most productive Internet Marketing copywriter)

 What makes this powerful?

-You cannot ignore their niche-oriented product: email marketing software for designers and their clients.
-If more people aim to be client-focused and not “all things to all people”, businesses would convert more visitors into loyal customers, guaranteed.
+You cannot neglect their niche-oriented product: email marketing software for designers and their clients.
+If more people would be client-focalized and not “all things to all people”, businesses would convert more visitors into loyal customers, guaranteed.

 #8.
 Blog Integrated Squeeze Page